dexterbg/Twizy-Virtual-BMS/extras/SEVCON-Configuration.md

 If you need to set the limits regularly below the standards, consider tuning the Twizy down.
 Triggering the power limiter will result in a sudden power cutback followed by slowly raising power levels until the limit is reached again.
 This continues over and over leading to an inconvenient pumping effect.

 **Note**: SEVCON write access has been limited by Renault on Twizys (SEVCONs) delivered after June 2016.
-The write protection only applies to power and driving profile tuning registers, most other parameters can still be changed, including voltage limits.
+The write protection applies to all power and driving profile tuning registers, and also to the voltage limits. **If you've got a locked Twizy, your battery should match the standard battery parameters.**

+A locked SEVCON will respond to register writes with an error.
+You can also check the software version (`rs 100a 00`): if it's `0712.0003` or higher, the Twizy is locked.

 ## Tools